-Enlightenment studies
+- Enlightenment studies

-women's writing and gender studies
+- women's writing and gender studies

-life writing
+- life writing

-Walter Benjamin and Modernism
+- Walter Benjamin and Modernism

-Dante studies
+- Dante studies

-the Spanish Golden Age
+- the Spanish Golden Age

-Latin American (including Brazilian) studies
+- Latin American (including Brazilian) studies

-Russian cultural studies.
+- Russian cultural studies.

+Please note that the Celtic language options are no longer available for entry in 2017-18.

 All applicants for research degrees are admitted first as Probationer Research Students (PRS).
-Full-time DPhil students spend up to four years completing a thesis of not more that 80,000 words.
-Part-time students spend up to eight years completing their thesis.
+Fulltime DPhil students spend up to four years completing a thesis of not more that 80,000 words.
+Parttime students spend up to eight years completing their thesis.